BarDweller/draft-guide-collection-microprofile/README.md

 kubectl get pods
 NAME                                   READY   STATUS    RESTARTS   AGE appsody-operator-859b97bb98-xm8nl      1/1     Running   1          8d
-simple-microprofile-77d6868765-bhd8x   1/1     Running   0          3m21s
+simple-spring-boot2-77d6868765-bhd8x   1/1     Running   0          3m21s
 ```

-once the simple-microprofile pod is started go to the URL from the deploy step and you should see the Appsody microservice splash screen.
-Got to http://localhost:30262/starter/resource and you will see your deployed application response.
+once the simple-spring-boot2 pod is started go to the URL from the deploy step and you should see the Appsody microservice splash screen.
+Got to http://localhost:30262/example and you will see your deployed application response.
 To stop the deployed application use

 ```